 Getting the rest your body needs is one of the best things you can do for physical and mental wellbeing, and we’re excited that more people are realizing how important it truly is—but getting enough sleep should be simple.
 If you’re among the 40 million Americans who sleep less than 6 hours a night, certain science-backed sleep ingredients can help.1

 Three of the best sleep supplements are gamma-aminobutyric acid (GABA), melatonin and valerian root.
-Here’s what they are, the science behind how they work, and why we’ve combined all three into an innovative, new sleep formula that works with your body’s natural progression of sleep.
+Here’s what they are, the science behind how they work, and why we’ve combined all three into an innovative, new sleep formula that works with your body’s natural sleep progression.

 What is GABA?

 GABA is a neurotransmitter.
 Neurotransmitters are chemical messengers that are naturally produced in the brain and they handle communication between nerve cells and the brain.

 GABA is a unique neurotransmitter because its role is inhibitory—meaning it decreases activity and blocks certain signals in the brain.2 And studies suggest that low levels of GABA may be linked to stress, occasional anxiousness and mood concerns.3